5T33Z0/OC-Little-Translated/01. Adding missing Devices and enabling Features/Brightness Controls (SSDT-PNLF)/README.md

 ## `PNLF` Injection Methods

-To inject Brightness Control, there are several methods availabe.
+To inject Brightness Control, there are several methods available.
 No matter which one you chose, all of them require a combination of a Driver and a corresponding ACPI Hotpatch to work.

 1. Common injection method: